What is a pregnancy test?

-It is better to book an appointment with a doctor if
+It is better to book an appointment with a doctor:

-- You get different results in subsequent pregnancy tests.
-In this situation, it is better to undergo a thorough check of the reproductive system.
+- If there is a different result in subsequent pregnancy tests.
+It is better to undergo a thorough check of the reproductive system in this situation.

-- The test result appears negative, and the menstrual period does not start, there can be an underlying medical condition.
-You may be suffering from excessive stress, thyroid disorder, or amenorrhea.
+- If the test result appears negative, and the menstrual period does not start, there can be an underlying medical condition.
+A woman may be suffering from excessive stress, thyroid disorder, or amenorrhea.

-- If you are pregnant, you will need to see an obstetrician and get a antenatal check up.
+- If an individual is pregnant, then they need to see an obstetrician and get an antenatal check-up.

-If you miss your menstrual cycle and believe you might be pregnant, do not hesitate to undergo the test.
+- If an individual has missed their menstrual cycle and may believe to be pregnant, do not hesitate to undergo the test.
 Always remember that an early confirmation of pregnancy can initiate immediate prenatal care.